Docker Image

 set, the command

-will not be run but only is passed as an argument to the ENTRYPOINT
+will not be executed, but will only be passed as an argument to the ENTRYPOINT

 script.
-If you need to avoid running, you can pass --entrypoint /bin/bash
+If you need to avoid execution, you can pass the --entrypoint /bin/bash

 option to docker run